What is a Rain Garden?

 The soil mix in rain gardens is usually about 1200mm deep and has a high proportion of sand and organics.
 Most sources now recommend adding a 50-75mm layer of organic mulch above the soil for erosion control, pollutant removal and to maintain infiltration capacity.

 Types of Rain Gardens

 These rain gardens are used where all inflow is intended to infiltrate into the underlying subsoil.
-Sources suggest candidate sites have a subsoil permeability greater than 30mm/hr.
+Sources suggest candidate sites have soil permeability greater than 30 mm/hr.
 An overflow for large events is provided by pipe or swale to the storm drain system.